 COLORED VINYL IS OPAQUE SKY BLUE

-So Long reads and feels like you snuck in his room and read his journal.
+So Long reads and feels like you snuck into Paul’s room and read his journal.
 Deeply personal and heartfelt, he takes on a variety of topics in the songs, the common thread being the vulnerability and passion he delivers them with.
-The opener “Although We Cry” is perhaps a perfect example what makes Paul’s music so unique.
-He finds a way to cut right to the bone, entirely emotional and simultaneously emotionless…“Although we cry, we are not meant to be”.
-The title track “Then We’ll Wave (So Long)” puts Paul amongst the great storytellers of song; tension, misdirection, and irony all play a part in taking one of the most sung about topics in life; love, and putting a brand new twist on it.
-Paul spent some years out on the road playing guitar in The Extraordinaires backing the late great Charles Bradley where they became close friends.
+The opener “Although We Cry” is perhaps a perfect example of what makes Paul’s music so unique.
+He finds a way to cut right to the bone, entirely emotional and simultaneously emotionless: “Although we cry, we are not meant to be.”
+The title track “Then We’ll Wave (So Long)” puts Paul among the great storytellers of song.
+Tension, misdirection, and irony all play a part in taking one of the most sung about topics in life – love – and putting a brand new twist on it.
+Paul spent some years out on the road playing guitar in The Extraordinaires, backing the late great Charles Bradley, where they became close friends.
 During that time he penned a few songs for Charles, one of which he wound up recording himself.
-That song, “Beware” showcases another side of P&TTT’s range, a gritty, driving, warning tune where the band has a chance to get funky.
+That song, “Beware” showcases another side of P&TTT’s range – a gritty, driving, warning tune where the band has a chance to get funky.
 One thing you hear in Schalda’s music, no matter which song, is that the road hasn’t been easy.
 His voice can be hauntingly harsh, yet hopeful and tender, raucous and gravelly one moment, smooth and intimate the next.

 Even though he is being compared to the famous groups and musicians mentioned above, he can only call it Rock and Roll and be humbled.
 “I’m very lucky to be able to do this,” Schalda says.
 “And I’m extremely happy.
 Especially for my father.
 He worked hard for his sons and this record.”